tenchjames/DataAnalystNanoDegreeOpenStreetMap/README.md

 `'tag': 1069095,`
 `'way': 166319}`

+I expected now, way, relation, tag and nd.
+The other tags were not expected.
+I could not find a need to include any of these tags in the data so the python code ignored those tags.

 ##### Inconsistent zip codes
 Inspection of the zip code showed inconsistencies.
 In some cases, the zip code contained a "-" character.
 In other cases the zip code was the word "Ohio".
 I cleaned this data by only keeping the first 5 digits, and ignoring the "Ohio" tags.
 See shared_code.py and audit_street_names.py for implementation._